 In 1864, Attorney General Edward Bates tackled the issue in connection with African-American members of the Union Army, finding that “free men of color” born on American soil were American.
 After the war, the Reconstructionist Congress passed a civil rights law that extended citizenship to all people born in the U.S. who were “not subject to any foreign power.”

 The most sweeping declaration of birthright citizenship came in 1868: the Fourteenth Amendment.
-Not only did the law protect the civil rights of all, but it defined citizenship as applying to “All persons born or naturalized in the United States, and subject to the jurisdiction thereof.”
+It defined citizenship as applying to “All persons born or naturalized in the United States, and subject to the jurisdiction thereof.”
+Notably, due to the "jurisdiction" requirement, most Native Americans were excluded from this amendment.

 Children of immigrants remained in legal limbo until Wong Kim Ark fought for his citizenship—and won